sjaneczek/ocr-app/README.md

 # OCR Simulation App

-A web application that simulates Optical Character Recognition (OCR) functionality for processing and extracting text from images.
+A web application that simulates Optical Character Recognition (OCR) functionality for processing and extracting text from PDFs.

 ## Features